-If your family member passed away due to car accident injuries, Louisiana law may allow you to hold the at-fault motorist responsible.
+If your family member suffered fatal car accident injuries in Shreveport, Louisiana law may allow you to hold the at-fault motorist responsible.
 If you qualify, you can seek compensation to cover the losses you and your family are facing.
-A Shreveport fatal accident lawyer from the Morris Bart law firm may be able to represent you through this process and secure a reasonable payout.
+A Shreveport fatal accident lawyer from the Morris Bart law firm could represent you through this process and secure a reasonable payout.

-To learn more and discuss your family’s case with a member of our team, call (318) 553-5470 to reach the Morris Bart law office in Shreveport.
-We provide complimentary consultations and case evaluations for the survivors of accident victims.
+To learn more and discuss your family’s case with a member of our team, call to reach the Morris Bart law office in Shreveport.
+Our personal injury attorneys provide complimentary consultations and case evaluations for the survivors of accident victims in Shreveport and throughout Louisiana.

-How Our Team Can Help with a Shreveport Wrongful Death Claim
+How We Can Help With a Wrongful Death Claim for a Fatal Car Accident in Shreveport

-When we represent a family who has lost a loved one, we provide our services based on a contingency fee.
+When our Shreveport injury law firm represents a family who has lost a loved one, we provide our services based on a contingency fee.
 This means we do not collect any money from our clients upfront.
 Instead, we receive our payment from the settlement or award we secure on their behalf through an insurance claim or court case.

-When we build a case for compensation based on a wrongful death, we generally seek two types of financial recovery for our clients.
+When we build a case for compensation based on a wrongful death that occurred in Shreveport, we generally seek two types of financial recovery for our clients.
 This includes compensation for qualifying family members due to the loss of a loved one and damages the victim could have recovered through a personal injury claim if they had survived.

 For a free legal consultation with a Fatal Accident lawyer serving Shreveport, call 800-537-8185